 Last week I shared a questionnaire designed to test your course of action when it comes to portfolio management.
-I think the majority of Canadians who are willing to put in a bit of effort and discipline themselves can do very well managing their own investments.
+Canadians who are willing to put in a bit of effort and discipline themselves can do very well managing their own investments.
 No one cares more about your money than you.

 If you are suited to managing your own investments, how should you proceed with designing your own portfolio?

 The easiest way to start is categorizing investment options.
-You should always invest using low-cost ETFs, but the options within ETFs are still plentiful and confusing.
+You should always invest using low-cost ETFs.
+The options within ETFs are still plentiful and confusing.
 However, they can still be lumped into two main categories: growth ETFs and protection ETFs.

 Growth ETFs are the engine of your investment portfolio.
 These ETFs will provide the long-term growth for your portfolio.
 They are also more volatile and can realize substantial shorter-term losses.

 The growth portion of your portfolio should still be focused on broad indices.
 Although they may seem appealing and can provide higher returns in periods, stay away from ETFs that focus on fad sectors: tech stocks, marijuana stocks, momentum stocks, small-caps, etc.

 You should also focus on balance in your portfolio.
 Careful diversification is the only "free lunch" when it comes to investing.
 Choose a portfolio that balances Canadian stocks, U.S. stocks, European stocks, Emerging markets, etc.